 According to the Engineer, the District's water distribution, wastewater collection, storm drainage, and detention facilities (collectively, the "System") have been designed in accordance with accepted engineering practices and the then current requirements of various entities having regulatory or supervisory jurisdiction over the construction and operation of such facilities.
 The construction of the System was required to be accomplished in accordance with the standards and specifications of such entities and is subject to inspection by each such entity.
 Operation of the System must be accomplished in accordance with the standards and requirements of such entities.
 The Commission exercises continuing supervisory authority over the District.
 Discharge of treated sewage is subject to the regulatory authority of the City of Houston, the Commission and the U.S. Environmental Protection Agency.
 Construction of drainage facilities is subject to the regulatory authority of the Harris County Flood Control District, the City of Houston, Harris County and, in some instances, the Commission.
 Harris County and the City of Houston also exercise regulatory jurisdiction over the System.
-The regulations and requirements of entities exercising regulatory jurisdiction over the System are subject to further development and revision which, in turn, could require additional expenditures by the District in order to achieve compliance.
+The regulations and requirements of entities exercising regulatory jurisdiction over the System are subject to further development and requirements of entities exercising regulatory invisidiction over the System are subject to further development and revision which, in turn, could require additional expenditures by the District in order to achieve compliance.
 The following descriptions are based upon information supplied by the District's Engineer.